 – Must be between 18 and 35 years old at the start of the program.

-– Must be a culinary school graduate or cooking experience at a Japanese restaurant.
+– Must be a culinary school graduate or have working experience at a Japanese restaurant.
 Preference will be given to applicants with experience working at a “Japanese Food and Ingredient Supporter Store Overseas” (https://www.jetro.go.jp/en/trends/foods/supporter.html).

 – Must demonstrate a strong interest in learning about Japanese cuisine and dietary culture, and be physically fit to participate in training activities.

-– Must speak, read, and write either Japanese or English at a conversational or higher-level of proficiency.
+– Must have proficiency in speaking, reading, and writing either Japanese or English beyond a conversational level.

 – Must have a reliable internet access to view and participate in online training activities.